An overview of immersive technologies

 There are also other types of immersive technology, which are perhaps less well-known than the above:

 The best way to describe haptic technology is thinking about the vibrations your smartphone makes when it rings or you use certain applications – giving you feedback as you interact.
-These vibrations can be programmed into all kinds of things; backpacks to be worn during VR experiences (as seen in the haptic vests at RAF Museum Hendon which mimic the ‘roar of the Lancaster’s Merlin engines’), chairs whilst listening to music, and gloves which can be worn to make you feel like you are interacting with objects that are not physically there.
+These vibrations can be programmed into all kinds of things; such as backpacks to be worn during VR experiences (as seen in the haptic vests at RAF Museum Hendon which mimic the ‘roar of the Lancaster’s Merlin engines’), chairs whilst listening to music, and gloves which can be worn to make you feel like you are interacting with objects that are not physically there.

 360 video is a film that has been captured using a 360 camera (which are cheaper to buy than you might think).
 They can be used on VR headsets to fully immerse the user, although you are limited by always viewing the space from the standpoint from which it was filmed.
 They can also be uploaded to YouTube, which has the capacity for 360 films where people can click and drag their mouse to navigate (see this 360 video of the Royal Tyrrell Museum in Alberta, Canada).